-Ever since a young child I dreamed of owning a Dalmatian.
+Ever since I was a young child, I dreamed of owning a Dalmatian.
 I spent more than a decade researching the pros and cons associated with the breed.
 From that point forward I was determined to fulfill my childhood dream of owning my first Dalmatian.

 My involvement with the breed isn’t just being a Dalmatian breeder in California.
-I am a member of AKC’s Bred with H.E.A.R.T Program, and our Dals compete in Conformation (showing), Fast CAT, Jumps and Weaves (Agility), Trick Dog and one of our dogs is training for its Road Dog Trial Title.
-Participating in events creates a unique bond with your dog that is unmeasurable.
+I am a member of AKC’s Bred with H.E.A.R.T Program, and our Dals compete in Conformation (showing), Fast CAT, Jumps and Weaves (Agility), Trick Dog and Road Dog Trials.
+Participating in events creates a unique bond with your dog that is immeasurable.
 I encourage everyone to try it at least once.

 During my down time you can often find me expanding my knowledge reading articles, studies, and pedigrees.